IP Architecture

 Tier 0 — Foundational Mathematical & Operator Frameworks

-Tier 0 consists of foundational mathematical and decision-theoretic frameworks that define how systems represent state, uncertainty, risk, utility, learning, and governance.
-These operator-level constructs are domain-agnostic and serve as the formal substrate upon which all higher-tier systems are built.
+Tier 0 consists of foundational mathematical, logical, and decision-theoretic frameworks that define how systems represent state, uncertainty, risk, utility, learning, and governance.
+These operator-level constructs are domain-agnostic and form the formal substrate upon which all higher-tier systems are built.

-This tier establishes the invariants that allow downstream architectures to remain internally consistent as complexity increases.
+This tier establishes the invariants and constraints that allow downstream systems to remain internally consistent as complexity increases.

 Tier 1 — Multimodal Intelligence & Communication Substrate

 Tier 1 defines the core intelligence and communication layer responsible for multimodal reasoning, representation, and interaction.
-This includes systems that integrate language, visual, auditory, and symbolic modalities into coherent communicative and decision-making structures.
+Systems at this tier integrate language, visual, auditory, and symbolic modalities into coherent communicative and decision-making structures.

-Tier 1 acts as a unifying substrate that enables higher-order systems to reason, communicate, and coordinate across human and machine contexts.
+Tier 1 acts as a unifying substrate that enables higher-order systems to reason, communicate, and coordinate across human and machine contexts while inheriting the invariants defined at Tier 0.

 Tier 2 — Orchestration, Simulation, and Training Systems

-Tier 2 contains applied orchestration layers that govern how systems are exercised, simulated, evaluated, and trained.
+Tier 2 contains applied orchestration layers governing how systems are exercised, simulated, evaluated, and trained.
 This tier supports controlled experimentation, scenario modeling, and simulation-based learning without requiring real-world deployment.

 These systems enable architectures to be stress-tested under constraint, surfacing failure modes and structural weaknesses prior to translational exposure.